- 01283 537123

 * This amount may increase if there are unused allowances from the previous three years.
 However, it reduces to £4,000 if the drawdown of pension rights are exercised.

-** Plus unutilised allowances from the 3 previous years.
-Money purchase annual allowance may be reduced to £4,000 if flexible benefits taken.
+** Plus unutilised allowances from the three previous years.
+Money purchase annual allowance may be reduced to £4,000 if flexible benefits are taken.

 As well as your age, your retirement planning strategy will be determined by a number of factors: